ben-cad/ben-cad.github.io/README.md

 /Users/username
 # username is our home directory, remember this!
 ```
+*Note, whenever you put a # in code, everything after it on that line will be ignored!*
 For many command line programs and R, you will need to specify the absolute file path for your files that you're interested in analyzing.

 Now lets get comfortable with directories and filepaths by doing a small exercise.
 We will create a new directory with `mkdir` and then go into that directory and display the absolute file path.
 Note: 'spaces' in files and directories complicate things slightly, so it's best practice to just avoid them and use an underscore instead.